top of page

 Scrambling over boulders on hike to summit of Pinto Mountain in Joshua Tree National Park

-Although the route was easier, we knew it would bring us to a lip at the base of the vertical rock wall where we'd face another challenge.
-Could we find a route around the wall or would we need to try and climb the wall?
+Even though the path was simpler, we knew it lead us to a lip at the base of the vertical rock wall where we'd face another challenge.
+Would we be able to discover a way around the wall, or would we have to attempt climbing it?

 Scrambling over boulders on hike to summit of Pinto Mountain in Joshua Tree National Park

-Here's Dave standing on the landing/lip scoping out possible routes to the top.
-From this angle the wall doesn't appear very tall but as the next few pictures show it was quite the climb.
+Here's Dave on the landing/lip, evaluating potential routes to the top.
+From this angle, the wall seems not very tall, but as the upcoming pictures reveal, it was quite the climb.

 Vertical rock wall on hike leading to summit of Pinto Mountain in Joshua Tree National Park